Ermal45/game-discovery/README.md

-This web app was creted using react,react-redux for state managment and styled components.
+This web app was created using react,react-redux for state managment and styled components.